Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

-There is a subclass of homogeneous spaces, though, for which it is manageable to determine $b(-)$; namely that of symmetric spaces.
+There are two subclasses of homogeneous spaces, though, for which it is manageable to determine $b(-)$; namely symmetric spaces and spaces of the form $(G\times G\times G)/\Delta G$.
+We will discuss symmetric spaces here.
+For the spaces $(G\times G\times G)/\Delta G$, see the discussion around Theorem~\ref{THM:Wilkings_products} below.

 In Section~\ref{SEC:symmetric_spaces} we determine $b(G/K)$ for every symmetric space $G/K$ of compact type.
 In particular, we list the values $b(G/K)$ for the irreducible symmetric spaces in Table~\ref{table:b_symmetric} at the end of this article.
 Very recently, during the writing of this paper, Amann, Quast and Zarei obtained the same result independently, and used it to study the higher connectedness of symmetric spaces~\cite{AQZ20}.

 In order to determine $b(G/K)$ for each symmetric space $G/K$, the basic observation is that $b(G/K)=\max_{x\in\g{p}\setminus\{0\}} \dim Z_\g{p}(x)$, where $\g{p}$ is the orthogonal complement of $\g{k}$ in $\g{g}$ (the Lie algebras of $K$ and $G$, respectively), and $Z_\g{p}(x)$ is the centralizer of $x$ in $\g{p}$.
 The centralizers that may have maximal dimension determine some particularly nice class of totally geodesic submanifolds of $G/K$.
 By standard theory of root systems, one can calculate the dimensions of such totally geodesic submanifolds, thus deriving the value of $b(G/K)$.
 The proof in \cite{AQZ20} is, in essence, equivalent to ours, the main difference being that we make use of the Dynkin diagrams instead of the explicit description of the roots.